prep time: – cook time:

 - salt if required

 Let’s get started!
-First the painful stuff: we are going to clean up the mussels by scraping off the shells with a serrated knife, no need to over do it, I’ll be using my favorite knives from my new SharpenedKnife set.
+First the painful stuff: we are going to clean up the mussels by scraping off the shells with a serrated knife, no need to over do it.
 When you are done put them in a pot with a lid better if you toss them in a pressure pot.
 Drizzle with olive oil and wait for the mussels to open up with a bright heat to get their broth out.
 Divide the broth from the mussels and dilute it with water to cut the excess of salt.
 We are not cooking the mussels with the fregola, they have a very short cooking time and the least you cook them the better, their meat will remain tender and fresh.
 No worries, we will get the chance to flavour the dish with their broth.
 The clams will rest in salty water for 1 or 2 hours to extract the sand.

 Heat the oil in a different large pan.
 Add the squashed unpeeled garlic, the sun dried tomato, the chilli pepper and the parsley and make them sauté for a wile.
 Put the clams well drained in the pot a raise up the burner, after a while pour the wine and wait for it to evaporate.
 Add the fregola that might have been previously toasted.
 Bring to cook with a low heat adding the mussels broth little by little as needed.
 When the fregola is al dente and firm make it creamy with the butter, add the mussels and serve with bottarga powder on top of it.
 Enjoy!